 Thinking about being a professional actor?

 Acting can be extremely rewarding.
-There’s no doubt about it.
-And there’s huge enthusiasm for it.
-Many children grow up doing plays at school and as adults take part in amateur dramatics every week.
-What actors do most through their portrayal of various characters is tell stories and throughout time it’s been a huge part of human existence to enjoy those stories.
-Almost everyone will experience a story of some sort every week or more likely every day of their lives – be it through word of mouth, reading a book, listening to the radio, watching television, engaging with the internet or going to the cinema.
-In terms of the appetite for live performance did you know that in the UK more people visit the theatre than attend sporting events?
+Many children grow up doing plays at school and as adults take part in amateur dramatics.
+What actors do most, through their portrayal of various characters, is tell stories and throughout time it’s been a huge part of human existence to enjoy those stories.
+Almost everyone will experience a story of some sort every week or more likely every day of their lives – be it through word of mouth, reading a book, listening to the radio, watching television, on the internet or at the cinema.
+Here’s a little known fact: in the UK more people visit the theatre than attend sporting events.

 It’s no wonder that so many people want to become part of an industry in which we all have such a huge interest.

 Training: I’m often asked if training is absolutely necessary because we all hear of people who had no training and went on to have great acting careers.
 That does happen.
 But it’s rare.
-You might as well ask if instead of working you should just buy a lottery ticket because you’ve seen people win the lottery!
-Again – it happens, but is that really something to base your life on?
 If you’re really unwilling to go through some training, to hone your craft and importantly to give yourself a better chance of success then you’re probably too impatient and unlikely to be approaching your career with a long term plan.
 Acting careers don’t blossom overnight.
 People sometimes talk about actors suddenly being ‘discovered’ – what that usually means is that they’ve just done a big film or television role but actually they’ve had small parts on TV or have been working in theatre or other areas of the business for years.
 Look in any theatre programme or dig into the background of any successful actor and you’ll see that most of them did train and that most of the time it was at one of the top schools (members of the Federation of Drama Schools).
 Click to see the list of schools that are members of the Federation of Drama Schools on this site.
 Attending one of those schools should be a priority if you’re serious, but obviously there are many other courses available – both part time and full time – and taking part in any sort of course is likely to help you become a better actor.
 It all adds to your experience, which brings us onto…

 Getting Experience: Whether you’ve been to drama school or not getting some solid acting experience is crucial and the chances are that you’re not going to make much money (if any) from it in the early stages.
 It’s likely that you’ll have done a few school or amateur productions and there’s certainly nothing wrong with continuing to gain experience in amateur theatre until you get a professional job.
 There are opportunities to get screen experience in student films and short films made by independent companies.
 If you’re close to a large city there is likely to be a ‘fringe’ theatre scene where small independent companies are putting on plays in pubs and alternative spaces.
 In all of these case – some productions will be terrible and some will be fantastic.
 It’s the nature of the beast but you’d better get involved!
 Of course another alternative is to create the work yourself.
 Make your own film or put on a theatre production.
 It’s a lot of hard work – but it can also be great fun!

 Where to find work: This will involve some research and effort on your part as you discover what opportunities are available locally.
 Seek out those small companies close to you, go and see some of their work, speak to other people who are involved in the business, look at other organisations who work with creative people and get involved.
 As well as looking for work as an actor don’t shy away from other sorts of associated work in the business which might give you new perspectives and bring you into contact with other people.
 Small companies are often looking for people to help out with administration, marketing, leaflet distribution and other behind the scenes jobs, as well as perhaps being a theatre usher or serving drinks at the interval.
 The biggest casting database in the UK by far is Spotlight but you’ll need training or professional credits to be able to join (see below).
-Industry newspaper The Stage has a jobs section and there are several internet based casting sites such as Casting Call Pro, Star Now and Cast Net.
-The better ones tend to want you to have trained or have professional experience before you join but not all of them do.
+Industry newspaper The Stage has a jobs section and there are several internet based casting sites such as Mandy and Star Now.

 Spotlight: This is the main casting database in the UK.
 Almost every theatre, film and television drama will be cast through Spotlight.
 Casting directors and directors post opportunities through the site, (although sometimes only to select agents) and then access actors details already available on the site.
 Actors pay a fee each year to be included although inclusion to the database is only available to those who have training or professional experience.
 Most agencies won’t take you on unless you are in Spotlight as it’s often the only ways that they can put you forward for particular jobs.